Haruhi Suzumiya (character): The Disappearance of Nagato Yuki-chan

-ASOS Brigade
+In other media

-Haruhi is featured as the protagonist in both seasons of the live-action series.
-She is portrayed by Patricia Ja Lee in the first season and Cristina Vee in the second season.
+Haruhi makes a brief cameo in the 20th episode of the anime Lucky Star.
+During the episode, she appears in a soda brand commercial.
+Both Hirano and Lee reprise their roles.

 Cultural impact

 Popularity

 Haruhi is often ranked as one of the most popular female anime characters.
 She is frequently cosplayed at anime conventions.
 At Anime Expo 2008, Haruhi was awarded the Society for the Promotion of Japanese Animation (SPJA) award for Best Female Character.
 In 2009, IGN ranked her as the nineteenth greatest anime character of all time.

-Haruhi fans have light-heartedly referred to themselves as followers of "Haruhiism", referencing the God-like status of Haruhi that Koizumi mentions in the original The Melancholy of Haruhi Suzumiya light novel.
+Haruhi fans have light-heartedly referred to themselves as followers of "Haruhiism" (also spelled "Haruhi-ism"), referencing the God-like status of Haruhi that Koizumi mentions in the original The Melancholy of Haruhi Suzumiya light novel.
 Haruhiism is a mock religion, based on Koizumi's suggestion that an undefined phenomenon which happened three years prior to the start of the series was Haruhi destroying the universe and then creating the current universe according to her own design.
 Haruhi fans have jokingly claimed that Haruhi is the creator and destroyer of everything.
+The term is also used in the title of the 2009 art book Haruhi-ism: Noizi Ito Artworks.